deWladimir/modal-creator/README.md

 To show the modal of the list press "Show" button

-(There is no checking if such a color combination exists - there is only the check on the '#aaaaaa' pattern)
+(There is no checking if such a background-color combination exists - there is only the check on the '#aaaaaa' pattern)

 ![Modal](https://user-images.githubusercontent.com/64546283/162683307-b9c3950c-aae6-4cd3-97c5-f265f1bb1e51.png)